stevin-wilson/ephrem-view/README.md

 The `PassageView` component accepts the following props:

-`bibleName`: The name of the Bible version.
+- `bibleName`: The name of the Bible version.
-`reference`: The scripture reference.
+- `reference`: The scripture reference.
-`content`: The content of the passage in HTML format.
+- `content`: The content of the passage in HTML format (retrieved from API.Bible).
-`rtl`: Boolean indicating if the text direction is right-to-left.
+- `rtl`: Boolean indicating if the text direction is right-to-left.
-`copyright`: Copyright information for the passage.
+- `copyright`: Copyright information for the passage.
-`variant`: The variant of the view ("outlined", "contained", or "text").
+- `variant`: The variant of the view ("outlined", "contained", or "text").
-`color`: The color theme for the view.
+- `color`: The color theme for the view.
-`darkMode`: Boolean indicating if dark mode is enabled.
+- `darkMode`: Boolean indicating if dark mode is enabled.
-`highContrast`: Boolean indicating if high contrast mode is enabled.
+- `highContrast`: Boolean indicating if high contrast mode is enabled.
-`children`: The text to be displayed as the anchor.
+- `children`: The text to be displayed as the anchor.

 ### Screenshots